a-barkley/06_16-horiseon-refactor/README.md

 ## Deployed Link: https://pbarkley.github.io/06_16-horiseon-homework/

-## Description/Changes
+## Description

-index.html:
+Webpage for Horiseon.
+Includes Horiseon header and navigation bar with links to the three articles on the page.
+The articles include information on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.

+## Changes to Original Code

-Line 74 - Changed h2 tag to h4 so that the headings are in sequential order Lines 16, 19, 22, 30, 37, 44 - Added alt tag to each image
+- Changed h2 tag to h4 so that the headings are in sequential order
+- Added alt tag to each image
-Line 29 - Fixed the Search Engine Optimization button by adding a class tag Lines 52, 59, 66 - Changed class tags to id tags, since they only affect 1 element Lines 11, 28, 51, 74 - Changed outside div tags to reflect the content
+- Fixed the Search Engine Optimization button by adding a class tag

-style.css:

-Lines 89, 94, 99, 104, 109, 114, 119, 125, 131 - Changed .class tags to #id tags
+- Changed .class tags to #id tags, since they only affect 1 element
+- Changed outside div tags to reflect the content

 ## Screenshots of Webpage